-Celebrated annually on 14 February, Valentine’s Day is a tradition observed by couples the world over.
+Valentine’s Day in Australia (and around the world) is an annual celebration of love.
 Although the origins of Saint Valentine himself were far from romantic, the date has become a popular occasion for people looking to cherish their relationship with that special someone.
+Wondering what to expect from Valentine’s Day in Australia?
+You’ve come to the right place.

 Does Australia celebrate Valentine’s Day?